evandersondev/darto-docs/app/page.md

 If you find Darto useful, please consider supporting its development 🌟[Buy Me a Coffee](https://buymeacoffee.com/evandersondev).🌟 Your support helps us improve the framework and make it even better!

----

-Made by evandersondev with ❤️ for Dart/Flutter developers! 🎯